Koromix/rygel/web/koromix.dev/006_misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/drd).

-#luigi# Luigi
+#luiggi# Luiggi

-Luigi is an **educational toy programming language** implemented in Javascript, with four main goals:
+Luiggi is an **educational toy programming language** implemented in Javascript, with four main goals:

 - Show a simple and relatively efficient implementation of a programming language:
     * Simple lexer (tokenizer) implemented directly in JS.